pytorch-cgx/pytorch-cgx.github.io/index.md

 permalink: /
 ---

-# Welcome to Pytorch-CGX documentation
+# Welcome to Pytorch-CGX
-[Pytorch-CGX](https://github.com/pytorch-cgx/pytorch-cgx) is a pytorch extension adding a backend for pytorch distributed supporting allreduce of quantized buffers.
+[Pytorch-CGX](https://github.com/IST-DASLab/torch_cgx) is a pytorch extension adding a backend for pytorch distributed supporting allreduce of quantized buffers.
 It supports quantizations of float16, float32 to 1-8 bits.

 CGX is based on MPI torch.distributed backend.
 The extension essentially only replaces allreduce primitive.